timescale/docs/timescaledb/tutorials/financial-candlestick-tick-data/advanced-data-management.md

 if you store a lot of historical candlestick data that consumes significant disk space, but you still want to retain it for longer periods.

-Enable compression on the 1-min candlestick view:
+Enable compression on the `one_min_candle` view:
 ```sql
 ALTER MATERIALIZED VIEW one_min_candle set (timescaledb.compress = true);
 ```

-Set compression policy to compress data after 70 days:
+Add a compression policy to compress data after 70 days:
 ```sql
 SELECT add_compression_policy('one_min_candle', compress_after=> INTERVAL '70 days');
 ```